dccuchile/wefe/doc/about.rst

 We expect in the future to:

+- Improve the bias mitigation module.
-- Implement the metrics that have come out in the last works about bias in embeddings.
+- Implement the metrics that have come out in last works about bias in embeddings.
 - Implement new queries on different criteria.
 - Create a single script that evaluates different embedding models under different bias criteria.
 - From the previous script, rank as many embeddings available on the web as possible.
-- Implement a de-bias module.
 - Implement a visualization module.
 - Implement p-values with statistic resampling to all metrics.